-For instance, I discovered I consumed 2-3 spoonful’s of peanut butter each day which added about 500-600 calories a day to my diet.
-By simply being aware of that, I was able to avoid it and quickly started dropping weight.
-And have kept it off by avoiding peanut butter to that level of consumption.
-Many diets have groups and counselors that help with the teamwork of losing weight.
+For instance, I discovered I consumed 2-3 spoonfuls of peanut butter each day, which added about 500-600 calories a day to my diet.
+By simply being aware of that, I avoided it and started dropping weight.
+I have kept it off by avoiding peanut butter to that level of consumption.
+Many diets have groups and counselors who help with the teamwork of losing weight.
 The ultimate goal, however, is to turn a short-term weight loss into a long-term habit and lifestyle change.

-Seeing results will start to turn that motivation into discipline and you have created a good habit and dropped some bad habits for yourself.
-One of the worst ways to start a program is if it was gifted to you and you do not have that monetary commitment to help you when the motivation is low.
+Seeing results will start to turn that motivation into discipline, and you have created a good habit and dropped some bad habits for yourself.
+One of the worst ways to start a program is if it was gifted to you, and you do not have that monetary commitment to help you when the motivation is low.

 You have to start somewhere.
 A short-term goal brought on by a diet plan is great.
 However, the majority of people who diet lose weight quickly and will put it on again.
 The process of turning a short-term weight loss into a long-term lifestyle change relies on the following:

 - Drop bad habits.